f-labs/Decentralization-and-Governance/README.md

 Here, we will embark on a long road of research.

+Here, you can also participate and contribute your wisdom.

 We are standing on the shoulders of giants to explore this wonderful world.